MichealQuelazar/Ncert__RAG__Chatbot/README.md

 ## 🎯 Overview

-This application transforms NCERT Physics textbooks into an intelligent Q&A system.
+This application transforms NCERT textbooks into an intelligent Q&A system.
 Ask questions in natural language and get accurate answers with source citations.

 ## 🏗️ Architecture